kuvivek/drivingTheoryInGermany/README.md

 About 30 m in front of you, a truck comes to a stop in the right-hand lane before a pedestrian crossing.
 What should you do?
 ✅ I approach at a moderate speed
-❌I give a warning signal and drive past the truck
+❌ I give a warning signal and drive past the truck
-❌I continue driving swiftly
+❌ I continue driving swiftly
 **Comment**:  Be particularly careful if your view of a crosswalk is obstructed.
 This applies, for example, if a truck stops in the right-hand
 lane and you are approaching in the same direction in the left-hand lane.
 Drive slowly and be ready to brake so that you can stop if
 pedestrians are crossing the road.